webonyx/graphql-php/docs/type-system/index.md

 introduce Dependency Injection Container if your types have other dependencies.

-Alternatively all methods of registry could be static if you prefer - then there is no need to pass it in constructor - instead just use use `MyTypes::myAType()` in your type definitions.
+Alternatively all methods of registry could be static if you prefer - then there is no need to pass it in constructor - instead just use use `TypeRegistry::myAType()` in your type definitions.